Ocean conditions change quickly.

 Primarily for boaters and kayakers

-SURF ALONG SOUTH FACING SHORES WILL BE 1 TO 2 FEET THROUGH SUNDAY
+SURF ALONG SOUTH FACING SHORES WILL INCREASE TO 2 TO 4 FEET THIS AFTERNOON THROUGH MONDAY

 AMENITIES & ACTIVITIES